-1.1 INTRODUCTION
+6.1 INTRODUCTION

 The rapid technological advances and innovations of the past few decades have pushed wireless communication from concept to reality.
 Advances in chip design have dramatically reduced the size and energy requirements of wireless devices, increasing their portability and convenience.
-This, combined with the freedom of movement, are among the driving forces behind the vast popularity of wireless communication.
-This situation in unlikely to change, especially when one considers the current push towards wireless broadband access to the Internet and multimedia content.
+These advances and innovations, combined with the freedom of movement, are among the driving forces behind the vast popularity of wireless communication.
+This situation is unlikely to change, especially when one considers the current push toward wireless broadband access to the Internet and multimedia content.